hariarchy/auto-annotated-portfolio/content/pages/index.md

       Sophie Maryke, I am SO so in love with you, will you be my valentine, this year, and for every year of our lives?
     subtitle: >-
-      Sophie is the most incredible person I’ve ever met.
-She lights up every room she walks into—not just with her beautiful smile, but with the warmth, kindness, and energy she carries so effortlessly.
-I love the way she laughs at the smallest things and how she listens like every word I say truly matters.
-She has this amazing ability to make even the most ordinary moments feel special, and every day with her is an adventure I never want to end.
-She’s my best friend, my greatest support, and the person who makes my life infinitely better just by being in it.
-I want her to be my Valentine because there’s no one else I’d rather celebrate love with—not just on February 14th, but every single day.
+      Sophie, you are the most incredible person I’ve ever met.
+You light up every room you walks into—not just with your beautiful smile, but with the warmth, kindness, and energy you carries so effortlessly.
+You have this amazing ability to make even the most ordinary moments feel special, and every day with you is an adventure I never want to end.
+You're my best friend, my greatest support, and the person who makes my life infinitely better just by being in it.
+I want you to be my Valentine because there’s no one else I’d rather celebrate love with—not just on February 14th, but every single day.
     styles:
       self:
         height: auto